The Best Baby Gates of 2023

 If you want to place a gate at the top or bottom of your stairs, jump to our Gates for Stairs section!

-Below are the top 5 baby gates for use in doorways and other openings, but not on the stairs.
+Below are the top 5 models we've tested, for use in doorways and other openings, but not on the stairs.

 2. Regalo 192-inch Super Wide Gate and Play Yard.

 Usually about $90.
-Have a doorway wider than the usual 40-42" maximum of typical baby gates?
-Want to close off an entire section of the house, block the fireplace, or secure a large opening between rooms?
+Do you have a huge opening, or want to close off an entire section of the house, block the fireplace, or secure a large opening between rooms?
 Then the Regalo 192" super wide gate is probably the best option for you.
 This gate is comprised of eight independent detachable gate sections that can be put together in any configuration (like two on one side, four on the other), with the door counting as one of the eight sections.
-This means you can set up the gate in a doorway, between room openings, or even configure it as a large play yard by making an octogon shape.
+This means you can set up the gate in a doorway, between room openings, or even configure it as a large play yard by making an octagon shape.
 When we received the box for testing we were immediately overwhelmed by how large the gate is, how many pieces there are, and how much hardware it comes with.
 But we quickly realized a few cool things: first, the entire thing stands on its own like a big accordion, so you can stand it up while configuring it, and make markings on the wall (for mounting) super easily, and second, after a few minutes of reading the manual and arranging the gate around our room, we realized it was just like any other gate, but much more versatile.
 Another great feature is that on the top of each joint where two gate sections come together there is a tightening knob that will effectively fix the gate into your desired position.

 3. Cumbor Baby Gate, 30.5" or 36" Tall.